Gadoof/Gadoof/reverse_shell_playbook.md

 stty raw -echo; fg
 reset
 ```
-## If it asks what TERM to use, set it to 'xterm-256color'
+If it asks what TERM to use, set it to 'xterm-256color', or whatever your attacker machine's $TERM is set to.

 ### Validate Terminal Type
 ```
 echo $TERM